Transition Tori in the Planar Restricted Elliptic Three Body Problem: Preliminaries

 \subsection{The Planar Restricted Circular Three Body Problem}

-In the Planar restricted circular three body problem (PRC3BP) we consider the motion of a small massless particle under the gravitational pull of two larger bodies of mass $\mu$ and $1-\mu,$ which move around the origin on circular orbits of period $2\pi$ on the same plane as the massless body.
+In the planar restricted circular three body problem (PRC3BP) we consider the motion of a small massless particle (a comet or a spacecraft), under the gravitational pull of two larger bodies of mass $\mu$ and $1-\mu$ (called the planet and the Sun, respectively) which move around the origin on circular orbits of period $2\pi$ on the same plane as the massless body.
 The Hamiltonian of the problem is given by \cite{Moser-ksiazka}

 where $\left( p,q\right) =\left( q_{1},q_{2},p_{1},p_{2}\right) $ are the coordinates of the massless particle and $r_{1}(t)$ and $r_{2}(t)$ are the distances from the masses $1-\mu$ and $\mu$ respectively.
 After introducing a new coordinates system $(x,y,p_{x},p_{y})$